German SPD leaders upbeat as biggest branch backs coalition talks

 “I expect a majority to back coalition negotiations,” Nahles told Welt am Sonntag newspaper.
 “Nevertheless, I ask everyone in my party to take responsibility: Please consider the consequences if this government option fails.”

-Speaking to reporters in Sofia, Merkel said she hoped the SPD would approve the start of formal coalition talks.
+Speaking to reporters in Bulgaria, Merkel said she hoped the SPD would approve the start of formal coalition talks.

 “We will wait for the SPD party congress and then hopefully start coalition talks,” Merkel said.